 I brutally murdered three tadpoles as a kid.
 And damn it, I’d do it again.

 As I dangled their little tadpole legs over the hot garbage disposal, I hesitated.
-Looking back, I probably should’ve given that hesitation more of a chance.
-Maybe even act on it.
-But I was six years old and slightly deranged.
+Looking back, I probably should’ve acted on that hesitation.
+But I was just your typical, run-of-the-mill, totally average sociopathic six-year-old.
+And no moral compass was going to stop me.

-I eventually learned how to handle those iffy moments.
+Eventually, I learned how to handle those types of iffy moments.
 So as an adult, when a career on Wall Street didn’t feel quite right, I left.

 I’m currently a real-life copywriter at Goodby Silverstein & Partners.